 Here’s how to do it:

-- Traditionally you stand with the feet together.
+- Traditionally, you stand with your feet together.
 But as a beginner, it’s OK to have the feet hip-width apart.
 Choose what feels best for you.

 - Bring your awareness to the feet and press into the four corners of each foot, so you spread the weight evenly.